GPUOpen-Tools/vscode_extensions/radeon-gpu-analyzer/README.md

 5. Enter the command "Call RGA: DX12"
 6. Choose your preferred shader profile from the drop down.
 E.g. cs_6_0 for a compute shader on Shader Model 6.0.
 7. Choose your preferred target architecture.
 For RX 5700 XT that would be `gfx1010` - call RGA.exe directly to show the full list of supported ASICs.
-8. If your shader compiles successfully, the resulting AMD IL and AMD GCN ISA will open in separate views.
+8. If your shader compiles successfully, the resulting AMD IL and AMD GCN/RDNA ISA disassembly will open in separate views.

 ## Notes